 conduct process at the ICC is designed to be a learning process

 that promotes an understanding of residents' responsibilities as

-members of ICC.
-The objectives of the resident conduct system,
+members of the ICC.
+The objectives of the resident conduct

-as set forth in this code, are twofold: to ensure that residents
+system, as set forth in this handbook, are twofold: to ensure

-act in a manner consistent with high standards of behavior, and
+that residents act in a manner consistent with high standards of